 In order to succeed, you’ve got to come up with the next big thing, not simply emulate a seemingly safe business strategy.
 As far as which trendy businesses to avoid getting too mixed up in right now, the following four are probably set to burst in the coming years:

 Outsourcing American labor to cheaper employee pools overseas has been a successful business tactic for decades, and an industry of helping businesses accomplish this goal has been built around it.
+Just make sure you do due diligence on the outsourcing company you are dealing with to ensure reliability of the partnership (like www.Asianprosource.com).
 But with the unemployment rate being where it is stateside, anti-outsourcing politicians are sounding increasingly convincing when it comes to dismantling the incentives of sending jobs overseas and boosting incentives to encourage businesses to hire Americans.
 Once this occurs, the outsource agency bubble is sure to burst.

 News of beer giants losing business to small scale “craft” breweries has a lot of aspiring brewmasters thinking they stand a chance in their local beer market.
 While opportunity still exists, and the burst probably won’t happen for another year or so, it’s worth noting that virtually every American city has an established local craft beer.
 More times than not these microbreweries have been around for decades and already control the majority of the ostensibly accessible craft beer market.
 While there will always be room for another brand of beer on American shelves, the competition is tougher than it looks.